 Curriculum for the Secondary Minor in Teacher Education

 All candidates will fulfill the General Education requirements of the Teacher Education Program.
 Every general education course must be completed with a grade of “C” or higher.
-At the Initial Program Advisor appointment, applicants will receive advice as to courses that will fulfill TEP General Education requirements.
+At the Initial Program Adviser appointment, applicants will receive advice as to courses that will fulfill TEP General Education requirements.
 Secondary candidates are also required to complete at least two content courses in the area of their licensure.
 These courses should be chosen collaboratively with a TEP adviser.
 All general education and content courses must be completed prior to full admission into methods courses.

 Teacher Education Introductory Courses/Requirements

-- TEP 223 Adolescent Development for Teachers, PSY 323 Adolescent Development, or an equivalent course in adolescent psychology.
+- TEP 223 Adolescent Development for Teachers, PSY 323 Adolescent Development, or an equivalent approved course in adolescent psychology 3 hours

 Core Courses for All Teacher Education Candidates

 The following courses are taken by all Teacher Education candidates, whether in the Elementary Minor or the Secondary Minor